 If either of these scenarios describes your housing situation, you should develop a firm plan to find a new home.
 Take steps now to research and find suitable options before you’re out of a home altogether.
-The following four tips will help you get started so you can determine the best course of action.
+Here are 4 tips on how to find a rental home, even in a tight market.

 Don’t waste your time negotiating on properties that won’t have openings before or on your need-by date.
 If time is of the essence, it’s better spent working with properties that actually have openings.
 The exception to this rule is when you really want to live in a popular complex or neighborhood, and you have alternative housing elsewhere to shelter you until a unit becomes available.

 If you’re moving within 50 miles of your old home, do all you can to secure access to the new rental home a few weeks before your moving deadline.
 That way, you can get utilities turned on and begin moving items that won’t go on the moving van.
 You can move pets to the new place to acclimate them to their new home before the actual moving day.